 Newton’s second law of motion examples

-Below are some cases from everyday life examples where Newton’s second law can be observed:
+Below are some cases from everyday life examples of Newton’s second law of motion can be observed:

 - What is the speed that a helicopter must have to stay in the air could be an example where the second law applies.

 - The speed that a rocket needs to acquire in order to be able to go into orbit is another example.

 - The calculation of the acceleration obtained by a stone in free fall also reflects Newton’s statement.

 - Establishing what is the movement that the planet Earth makes around the sun is another case in which the second law of motion is embodied.

 - Exerting force on a supermarket cart in order to push it is another clear example of daily life that reflects Newton’s second law.